 Given the illegal invasion of Ukraine by Russia and the involvement of Belarus, there is currently no appropriate context allowing the implementation of the actions foreseen in this programme with legal entities established in Russia, Belarus, or in non-government controlled territories of Ukraine.
-Therefore, such legal entities are not eligible to participate in any capacity.
-Exceptions may be granted on a case-by-case basis for justified reasons and in line with EU restrictive https://webgate.ec.europa.eu/europeaid/fsd/fsf www.sanctionsmap.eu Please note that the sanctions map is an IT tool for identifying the sanctions regimes.
+Therefore, even where such entities are not subject to EU restrictive measures, such legal entities are not eligible to participate in any capacity.
+This includes participation as beneficiaries, affiliated entities, associated partners, third parties giving in-kind contributions, subcontractors or recipients of financial support to third parties (if any).
+Exceptions may be granted on a case-by-case basis for justified reasons.

+The exclusion does not affect natural persons of Russian and Belarusian nationality, who are not established in Russia, Belarus, or in non-government-controlled territories of Ukraine, provided that they are not subject to EU restrictive measures.
+In addition, the exclusion does sanctions regimes.
 The source of the sanctions stems from legal acts published in the Official Journal (OJ).
 In case of discrepancy between the published legal acts and the updates on the website, it is the OJ version that prevails.